 Shine Lawyers commenced Supreme Court proceedings against DPG Services Pty Ltd (Opal Aged Care) on behalf of immediate family members who suffered a psychological injury when their parent, sibling or spouse was killed in/as a consequence of the horrific fire at Quakers Hill Nursing Home on 18 November 2011.

-The Deputy State Coroner H.C.B.
-Dillon by findings published after inquest into the Quakers Hill Nursing Home fire dated 9 March 2015 found that fourteen (14) residents had died as a direct or consequential result of the fire.
+The inquest into the Quakers Hill Nursing Home fire concluded on 9 March 2015, where the Deputy State Coroner found that fourteen (14) residents had died as a direct or consequential result of the fire.

-Our lead plaintiff alleges that the Opal Aged Care is liable in negligence, breach of contract and/or breach of the Australian Consumer Law by its conduct:
+Our lead plaintiff alleged that Opal Aged Care was liable in negligence, breach of contract and/or breach of the Australian Consumer Law by its conduct:

 - Employing registered nurse Roger Dean;

 - Permitting Roger Dean to work unsupervised;